edsu/mediator/README.md

-# medium-inator
+# mediuminator

 Look at Medium through the lens of Twitter.

-medium-inator works by listening to a [filtered Twitter stream](https://dev.twitter.com/docs/api/1.1/post/statuses/filter) for `medium.com` urls.
+mediuminator works by listening to a [filtered Twitter stream](https://dev.twitter.com/docs/api/1.1/post/statuses/filter) for `medium.com` urls.
 When tweets are found, the medium url is identified (possibly via link-shortening) which is then used to extract relevant metadata